 The Girl Be Project over the years has positively influenced a number of girls in small communities through creating a platform for learning through sharing skills, experience, knowledge and space.

-By Boosting self-esteem, building entrepreneurial, leadership and inter personal skills, Girl Be Project has gone as far as to creating employment opportunities for young women, Promoting creativity and effective social engagement within these communities.
+By Boosting self-esteem, building entrepreneurial, leadership and inter personal skills, Girl Be Project has gone as far as to create employment opportunities for young women, Promoting creativity and effective social engagement within these communities.

 As the founder of the Girl Be Project, Rehema acts as a bridge between the young women from local communities and the people or organizations who have the skills and resources for sustainable development.
 Through these partnerships, Girl Be has managed to help over 100 girls develop skills that have boosted their self-reliance and livelihood.